Lakers Starting Lineup: Get to Know the Lakers Depth Chart, Full Lakers Roster in 2025

 Fact Checked by Cody Kutzer

-LeBron James and Anthony Davis lead the Lakers depth chart
+LeBron James and Luka Doncic lead the Lakers depth chart

 No, LeBron James will not be playing forever.
 The guy has to stop at some point, no?
-Well, it will not be in the 2023-24 NBA season, which will be his 21st in The Association.
+Well, it he is still here, playing in his 22nd season, hoping for another title.

-The cast of characters surrounding him on the Los Angeles Lakers depth chart has been tweaked, most recently with Christian Wood joining his eighth NBA team.
-And when it comes to online sports wagering and California sports betting, there is going to be a lot of action on James, Anthony Davis, and their Lakers teammates to do something special.
+The cast of characters surrounding him on the Los Angeles Lakers depth chart has been tweaked, most recently with Luka Doncic joining the team.
+And when it comes to online sports wagering and California sports betting, there is going to be a lot of action on James, Doncic, and their Lakers teammates to do something special.

 After all, you have to have noticed that LeBron is overdue.